Anaphylaxis – What to Watch For

 - Itching (often in the groin or armpits)

 Throat and tongue swelling, difficulty swallowing, and difficulty breathing frequently follow the above symptoms.
 Vomiting, diarrhea, and stomach cramps may also develop.

 If you know a child or adult with food allergies and suspect they are having an anaphylactic reaction, the most important consideration is time.
 Calling 911 or driving the person to the emergency room are the first things that should be done.
 Also, it is important to have an epinephrine auto-injector on hand for those times.

-How You Can Protect Yourself or Others
+How You Can Protect Yourself or Be Ready for Potential Anaphylaxis